apache/kafka/clients/src/main/resources/common/message/README.md

 * "int64": a 64-bit integer.

-* "double": is a double-precision floating point number (IEEE 754).
+* "float64": is a double-precision floating point number (IEEE 754).

 * "string": a UTF-8 string.